Fragmon/klipper_max_flow_test/README.md

 - Increase `COOLDOWN` between phases (e.g. 90 s) to fully release hotend pressure
 - Make sure the hotend is at exact target temp (`M109 S230`)
 - Check that the filament feed path is clean and consistent
+- Use a smaller `COARSE_STEP` (e.g. 10 instead of 20) — bigger steps give the CV-spike trigger less context to work with

 ---